 It's a gloomy February on this side of the world.

-If you identify as solar powered AKA a person from the tropics, you should know that it's a struggle to be a functioning human in northern Europe at this time of the year.
+If you're a person from the tropics, you should know that it's a struggle to be a functioning human in northern Europe at this time of the year.
 Endless gray days, zero sunlight, and if you live in Amsterdam, you'll get a bonus serving of wind and rain.

 While there are ways to trick your body into getting that much needed vitamin D and serotonin, sometimes the only solution is to get it from the real thing.
 Luckily, cities in the southern part of Europe offer a quick escape from the gloom.